-Pitch perfect - spotlight your PR or advertising pitch
+Pitch perfect - Nail your advertising pitch

 Imagine.
 You’ve spent months trying to arrange a meeting with your dream client.
-Now, after all that hard work, you've one hour to give that perfect advertising or PR pitch.
-But there’s a fine line between blowing them away and blowing your chances.
-These 5 steps show you how to light their fuse.
+After all that hard work, you have one hour to give that perfect campaign, PR, or advertising pitch.
+Nerve-wracking, right?

 1. Know your audience and your audience’s audience